Emory Parnell: Later years

 As late as 1970, Parnell was traveling and entertaining with a family act—himself, his wife, and their grandson, Dennis Parnell.

 Parnell's last acting appearance on television was in 1971 as a prospector on CBS's Gunsmoke.
 His last film role was as a bartender in the 1973 film, Girls on the Road.
 His final public appearance came in 1974, when he and his wife were interviewed by TV talk-show host Tom Snyder along with other residents of the Motion Picture Country Home and Hospital.

 Personal life

 Parnell was married to Effie Laird, an actress who appeared with him both in vaudeville and in films.
 They had two children together, one of whom, James Parnell, also became an actor.
 His son James died in 1961.

 Parnell owned a 36-foot yacht and was a member of the United States Coast Guard Reserve.

-Death

-Parnell died of a heart attack in 1979 at age 86.